longthhe191048/IOT_IA1905/README.md

 ## 📌 Project Summary

-This remote health monitoring system is designed to collect vital signs such as body temperature and heart rate using biomedical sensors.
-Data is displayed on an LCD screen and a web/app interface, allowing doctors to monitor and provide feedback remotely.
-All data is stored in real time in a cloud database and can be exported as Excel sheets for analysis and reporting.
+The remote health monitoring system is designed to collect vital signs from patients, such as body temperature and heart rate, using biomedical sensors.
+Data is displayed on an LCD screen and through a Web/App interface, allowing doctors to monitor and respond remotely.
+All data is stored in real-time in a database, which can be exported as spreadsheets (Excel) for analysis and reporting.
+The system also integrates a buzzer to emit signals when data is successfully sent to the database.

 The project supports remote healthcare, especially in regions with limited medical staff or during pandemics.